 This could actually make for an interesting interview question: “How would you react to an underwhelming product launch or a new product that received a negative reaction from the market?”
 Just make sure you can resist the temptation to penalize too harshly those candidates who tell you they’d be devastated by product failure.
 It would be a tricky question, after all, and some PMs who might indeed take the long view in the real world might answer incorrectly in a job interview.

-Still, though, posing such a hypothetical in your interviews might help you when your goal is hiring a product manager who fully understands the value of the learnings that can come only from failure.
+Still, posing such a hypothetical in your interviews might help you when your goal is to hire a product manager who fully understands the value of the learnings that can come only from failure.

 These represent some big milestones in the life of your products and product managers.
 So what does it mean if they can’t muster enthusiasm for any of these potentially big product milestones?
 These might be clues that you’re interviewing a jaded product manager.